Carricossauro/Carricossauro/README.md

 # Hello there 👋

-My name is Tiago Carriço.
+My name is **Tiago Carriço**.

-I have a Computer Science Bachelor's Degree from Universidade do Minho, in Braga, Portugal, where I graduated in 2022.
-I am currently working at [Critical Software](https://criticalsoftware.com/) as a Software Engineer, in Porto.
+I have a **Computer Science** Bachelor's Degree from Universidade do Minho, in Braga, Portugal, where I graduated in 2022.
+I am currently working at [Critical Software](https://criticalsoftware.com/) as a **Software Engineer**, in Porto.

 Feel free to use this page to check out my university and personal projects!